Applying to be an Associate Principal Investigator

-The Associate Principal Investigator Scheme is a unique NIHR development opportunity, aimed at any doctor, nurse or other healthcare professional who would like to get more involved in research as part of their career.
+The Associate Principal Investigator Scheme is a unique NIHR development opportunity, aimed at any health and care professional who would like to get more involved in research as part of their career.

 Is the Associate PI Scheme for me?